nemild/cli_for_full_stack/README.md

 ##### Authors
 * Nemil Dalal (nemild at gmail)
-* *[If you spend more than 5 mins on any single command, add your name here with what you contributed to]*
+* *[If you spend more than 30 mins on this doc, add your name here with what you contributed to]*

 ## Table of Contents
 <a href="#keyboard_shortcuts">Keyboard Shortcuts</a>